Peakboard/peakboard.github.io/content/_misc/en-pb2.md

 The Runtime is the software that runs on the Peakboard Box and ensures that data is loaded in real time and the visualization and designer is displayed.

 ### What are the advantages of the Peakboard 2 Box?
-The Windows 10 Iot Enterprise in combination with the WPF Runtime enables direct communication between almost all common databases.
+The Windows 10 IoT Enterprise in combination with the WPF Runtime enables direct communication between almost all common databases.
 It is also possible with Peakboard 2 Boxes to read and process files such as Excel, PDF or image files directly from the network drive.

 ### What changes?